cjhird/cjhird/README.md

 I'm a junior software engineer with a passion for building impactful software products.

-- 🔭 I’m currently working on building a webcrawler 🕷️ to scrape auction data.
+- 🔭 I’m currently working on building a webcrawler 🕷️ to collect auction data.
 - 🌱 I’m currently learning TypeScript.

 <!--